 1995 was a pretty good year for heavy metal.
-My list of the best of the year includes a wide variety of artists in genres like melodic death metal, death metal, power metal and others.
-There's also a wide geographic representation, from Sweden to Germany to Norway to the U.S. Here are my choices for the best heavy metal albums released in 1995.
+The best of the year includes a wide variety of artists in genres like melodic death metal, death metal, power metal and others.
+There's also a wide geographic representation, from Sweden to Germany to Norway to the U.S.

 Symbolic continued Death's string of excellent releases, even with the continual lineup changes.
 For this album guitarist Andy LaRocque and bassist Steve DiGiorgio were gone, replaced with Bobby Koelbe and Kelly Conlon.
 Chuck Schuldiner's songwriting continued to improve, and the band's combination of technical skill and willingness to experiment and push the musical envelope made for a brilliant album that still stands the test of time.